fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 They needed a way to section off areas of code that performed certain procedures so that their programs could become the interaction of many small parts, as opposed to one massive blob of dependency.

+Benefits of OOP include:
+- Large, complex programs can be difficult to maintain due to dependencies throughout the program.
+OOP lets programmers write programs in which the different parts of the program interact, thus reducing dependencies and facilitating maintenance.
+- Coding in a non-OO way often means writing code that is useful solely within a single context.
+Defining basic classes and leveraging concepts like inheritance to introduce more detailed behaviors provides a greater level of reusability and flexibility.
+- Complex coding problems are often difficult to break down and solve in a clear and systematic way.
+Using OOP to model classes appropriate to the problem, and using real-world nouns to represent objects, lets programmers think at a higher level of abstraction that helps them break down and solve problems.

 ### Key Concepts
 #### Encapsulation
 *Encapsulation* is hiding pieces of functionality and making it unavailable to the rest of the code base.
 It is a form of data protection, so that data cannot be manipulated or changed without obvious intention.